-Despite the importance of meaningful customer experiences, many financial services companies have difficulties meeting customer expectations due to outdated technology and legacy systems, lack of data and an inability to orchestrate customer journeys in different channels (including messaging channels like SMS & OTTs).
+Despite the importance of meaningful customer experiences, many financial services companies have difficulties meeting customer expectations due to outdated technology, legacy systems, lack of data and an inability to orchestrate customer journeys across different channels, including messaging channels like SMS & OTTs.

 Many companies still lack a 360-view of the consumer, and data is kept in silos.
-The current martech stack and customer experience applications are sometimes disconnected from managing the customer journey.
-Or it cannot meet data management and integration requirements.
+The current martech stack and customer experience applications are sometimes disconnected from managing the customer journey or cannot meet data management and integration requirements.
 As a result, many financial services companies cannot react to behavioural and engagement-triggered data to deliver targeted offers and messaging to any device or channel.

 Send the right message at the right time in the right channel

-Your systems should respond to your customer's interactions, automatically moving them from one path in the journey to another in response to their behaviour.
-This requires gathering real-time data, acting on customer insights at the appropriate time in the journey and an orchestration of your channels.
+Your systems should respond to your customer interactions, automatically moving them from one path in the journey to another in response to their behaviour.
+This requires gathering real-time data, acting on customer insights at the appropriate time in the journey and orchestrating the channels.
 What if your bank proactively could text you saying that they have noticed that you are having trouble accessing your account and thus offers help with a call-to-action button to start a real-time conversation in a blink to solve the problem?
 When you send the right message, to the right person, at the right time, you'll be able to create experiences that make things easier for your customer, thus building customer engagement, loyalty, and advocacy.

 Multiple new channels have added enormous complexity to the customer journey, making it much more difficult to deliver a consistent experience at scale.
-Legacy systems were not built to support customer-first experiences across multiple channels including mobile messaging channels.
-Adding new messaging channels, with new rich formats like; Rich SMS or OTT (WhatsApp etc), means new ways to connect and create a stronger bond to your customers.
-Although first, you need the customer to opt-in for your SMS communication.
+Legacy systems were not built to support customer-first experiences across multiple channels, including mobile messaging channels.
+Adding new messaging channels, with new rich formats like; Rich SMS or OTT (WhatsApp etc.), means new ways to connect and create a stronger bond with your customers.

-In order to be able to send relevant and timely messages in the customer's preferred channel, empower customers to manage their preferences for better ROI.
+In order to be able to send relevant and timely messages in the customer's preferred channel, companies should empower customers to manage their preferences for better ROI.

 - two-way conversations with customer service